jmjkim/lamborghinian/README.md

 Lamborghini <- Comment -> User
 ```
-Serializers are used to refine JSON data for backend.
+_Serializers are used for each model to refine JSON data for backend._

 <br/>